Administration order

 Gross

-Gross is the total amount before any deductions.
-For example, gross salary is the total amount of your salary before the deduction of tax and National Insurance.
+The total amount before anything is taken off.
+Such as, a gross salary is the total amount of your salary before tax and National Insurance is taken off.

 Guarantor